Welcome from our Head of School, Kathryn Park Cook

 History

-Throughout its history, Frankford Friends School has remained committed to nurturing the Quaker testimonies of simplicity, peace, integrity, community, equality and stewardship, both within and beyond the classroom.
+Throughout its history, Frankford Friends School has nurtured the Quaker testimonies of simplicity, peace, integrity, community, equality and stewardship, both within and beyond the classroom.